steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/conflicts.md

 ```

 Wait a minute, I thought I told you that rebases always succeed.
 Well... it did:
+(And, as an aside, `povouosxlror` is giving a few more letters of the change ID
+than `povouosx` used elsewhere.
+Both can be used interchangeably at this point
+as there's only one commit that starts like this.)

 ```console
 > jj log --limit 3